Student reviews

 I live alone in an apartment share house, and even when I'm tired, I try to eat a balanced diet.

-I work hard at my lessons while competing with other students who share the same goals.
+At school, I work hard at my lessons while competing with other students who share the same goals.
 On weekends, I refresh myself by going for morning runs with friends, or going on picnics and events.

 Other feelings about traveling abroad